drugis/addis-core/docs/design/index.md

 **F6.4** There must be an interchange format and functionality to selectively transfer data and analyses without allowing third parties access to those data.
 For example to transfer data from industry to HTA systems.

+#### Embargo ####

+**TODO** Can we let users / teams place their reviews under embargo for a certain time or until publication?
+Is this a potential business model?

 #### Literature screening ####

 **TODO** (This is out of scope for GetReal, but needs to be considered from a "future proofing" perspective) How will users identify studies from the literature?
 How can we speed this up using our structured data?

-#### Embargo ####

-**TODO** Can we let users / teams place their reviews under embargo for a certain time or until publication?
-Is this a potential business model?

-#### Curation and discussion ####

-**TODO** There needs to be some source of authority on what extractions are of high quality and relevant to certain areas.
-Many approaches are possible, e.g. a user reputation system, an algorithm for computing a "concensus", or an approach where certain community groups create large curated datasets.
-In addition there needs to be a forum for discussion on difficult extractions, and this should be embedded with the extractions thembselves.

 ### Preliminary design ###